TyrfingMjolnir/miscsettings/README.md

 # miscsettings
-settings

-# I 'll add a couple of settings files here, these are just boilerplates for myself when I set up new nodes.
+I 'll add a couple of settings files here, these are just boilerplates for myself when I set up new nodes.

-There is no exciting stuff here.
+#There is no exciting stuff here.

 ~/.tmux.conf
 ~/.bash_profile